A wall-crossing formula for Gromov-Witten invariants under variation of git quotient: Kalkman's wall-crossing formula

-The wall-crossing formula reduces to $8 - 9 = - 1 .$ In fact each blow-up of $\P^2$ lowers $c_1^2$ by $1$, leading to the 9 del Pezzo surfaces, each of which contains a simple simply-laced root system corresponding to classes of self-intersection $-2$ etc. \cite{manin:cubic}. \item (Blow-up of the projective plane as a quotient of affine four-space by a two-torus) Let us do the same example in a different way, namely as a quotient of an affine space. $X = \C^4$ with $G = (\C^\times)^2$ acting with weights $(1,0),(1,0),(1,1),(0,1)$.
-Consider the path of polarizations in $H^2_G(X,\Q) \cong \Q^2$ from $(1,2)$ to $(2,1)$ so that $X \qu_- G$ is isomorphic to $\P^2$ via the map
+This matches the well-known fact that each blow-up of $\P^2$ lowers $c_1^2$ by $1$. \item (Blow-up of the projective plane as a quotient of affine four-space by a two-torus) Let us do the same example in a different way, namely as a quotient of an affine space.
+Let $X = \C^4$ with $G = (\C^\times)^2$ acting with weights $(1,0),(1,0),(1,1),(0,1)$.
+Consider the path $\LL_t$ of polarizations whose first Chern classes $H^2_G(X,\Q) \cong \Q^2$ are the line segment from $(1,2)$ to $(2,1)$.
+The chamber structure is determined by the rays generated by the weights, so that the ``negative'' chamber is spanned by $(0,1),(1,1)$ and the ``positive chamber'' by $(1,1),(1,0)$.
+The quotient in the negative chamber $X \qu_- G$ is isomorphic to $\P^2$ via the map

 On the other hand $X \qu _+ G$ is isomorphic to the blow-up of $\P^2$ with the map to $\P^2$ blowing down the exceptional divisor given by

 As one moves in a line from say $(-1,2)$ to $(2,-1)$ the symplectic quotients are in order $\emptyset, \P^2, \Bl(\P^2), \emptyset$ where the initial and final contractions are projective bundles over the fixed point sets $\on{pt}$ resp. $\P$ for the residual action of $\C^\times$ on the quotient of $X$ by the diagonal action.
 See Figure \ref{twochamber}, where the two chambers for the possible quotients are shown together with the moment polytopes of the quotients in each chamber.